Mega-Fi/megafi-docs/landing/docs/hedge/options-trading.md

 ## At a Glance

-- Trade American and European style options
+- Trade call and put options on major token pairs
-- Call options for bullish exposure, puts for bearish or hedging
+- RFQ system provides competitive pricing from market makers
-- Real-time pricing with sub-second updates
+- Real-time execution with sub-10ms settlement on MegaETH
-- Leverage exposure with defined maximum loss
+- Covered calls and cash-secured puts for yield generation
-- Exercise anytime (American) or at expiration (European)
+- Protective puts for hedging and risk management
-- Secondary market for closing positions before expiration
+- Defined maximum loss for option buyers

 ## Option Basics